 14. Termination of Agreement

-14.1 Except as herein otherwise provided, this agreement will continue in effect until December 31, 2002, unless terminated by the Customer on thirty (30) calendar days advance written notice to PG&E. PG&E may terminate the agreement on thirty (30) calendar days advance written notice to the Customer upon a material breach of any provision of this agreement.
-Upon termination of this agreement under this subsection, Customer shall pay to PG&E on demand (in addition to all other payments to which PG&E may be legally entitled by virtue of such termination) a facility termination charge defined as the estimated removal cost.
-PG&E shall be entitled to remove and shall have a reasonable time in which to remove the Customer-Owned Add-on Device.
+14.1 Except as herein otherwise provided, this agreement will continue in effect until December 31, 2002, or until the Commission acts on the assessment report (described in Section 15), whichever is later, unless terminated by (i) the Customer on thirty (30) calendar days advance written notice to PG&E, or (ii) PG&E on thirty (30) calendar days advance written notice to the Customer upon a material breach of any provision of this agreement.
+Upon termination of this agreement under this subsection: (i) Customer shall pay to PG&E on demand (in addition to all other payments to which PG&E may be legally entitled by virtue of such termination) a facility termination charge defined as the estimated removal cost, and (ii) PG&E shall be entitled to remove, within a reasonable time, the Customer-Owned Add-on Device.

-14.2 PG&E may also terminate this agreement on sixty (60) calendar days advance written notice to the Customer upon PG&E's execution of its right to reconfigure the gas meter under section 2.2.
+14.2 PG&E may also terminate this agreement on sixty (60) calendar days advance written notice to the Customer upon PG&E's execution of its right to replace or reconfigure the gas meter under section 2.2 in a way in which the Add-on Device will be rendered inoperable or impair the operation of the replaced or reconfigured meter.
 Upon termination of this agreement under this subsection:

 a) Customer shall pay to PG&E all payments to which PG&E may be legally entitled.

-b) PG&E shall bear the costs of removing the Customer-Owned Add-on Device and shall return the Customer-Owned Add-on Device to the Customer.
+b) PG&E shall bear the costs of removing the Customer-Owned Add-on Device and shall return the Customer-Owned Add-on Device to the Customer

 15. Assessment of the Pilot Program

 On or about January 1, 2002, PG&E will begin working with interested parties to prepare a report assessing the pilot meter add-on ownership program.
-This assessment report, which will include one or more recommendations concerning the future of the program, will be submitted to the Commission on or about July 1, 2002.
+This assessment report, which will include one or more recommendations concerning the future of the program, will be submitted to the Commission between June 1 and July 1, 2002.
 The report will address among other things, whether the pilot program should be expanded, and the disposition of all existing Customer-Owned Add-on Device if the pilot program is not extended.

 16. Effective Date and Term